• Skip to primary navigation

 Do not constantly stir mushrooms.
 When the mushrooms cook, their liquid evaporates, and then gently flipping will help get that golden color and enhance the flavor of the mushrooms.

-How to take the bitterness out of brussels sprouts?
+How can we take the bitterness out of Brussels sprouts?

 The simple answer is salt.
 Salting brussels sprouts helps to take the bitterness out of them.
 Sauteeing them also helps to bring out the sweetness of the brussels sprouts.